embedded-office/canopen-website/docs/start/quickstart.md

 - **Application Startup** - where initialization of hardware and CANopen layer takes place.
 The function holds the background loop for processing timer events.
 - **Application Callback** - the cyclic started function holding the running application.

+The application for this tiny example is implemented in a single file: [src/app/clock_app.c][5].

 ### Application Start